-A suitable representation for computer vision has to bridge the representational gap between raw images and high level interpretations of scenes [79, 81].
-Computer Vision over the past 30 years has followed a path from generic (prototypical) models (generalized cylinders, superquadrics and geons) to individual (exemplar-based) models (starting with 3D CAD based models, appearance based models, generative probabilistic models).
-There is evidence that some mechanisms in human visual cognition are view-based and do not require the reconstruction of a 3D object model, or a 3D scene model [154].
+A suitable representation for cognitive vision has to bridge the representational gap between raw images and high level interpretations of scenes [81, 82].
+Computer Vision over the past 30 years has followed a path from generic (prototypical) models (generalized cylinders, superquadrics and geons) to individual (exemplarbased) models (starting with 3D CAD based models, appearance based models, generative probabilistic models).
+There is evidence that some mechanisms in human visual cognition are view-based and do not require the reconstruction of a 3D object model, or a 3D scene model [153].
 However, to a certain extent, when we have to reason with objects, their motion, and their relations to each other in space and time, we will require to explicitly represent these entities.
+Some cognitive psychologists also advocate that relational structural representations are required in object category recognition (see e.g. [71]).
+A survey on human representation of visual perception of objects can be found in [24].

-1.1 Terminology
+1.2 Terminology

-In this subsection, we look at the main concepts involved in representation (and reasoning), discuss the related terms, and indicate their dimensionality in space and time (boldface numbers).
-We deal with images (2: 2D space), image sequences (3: 2D space + time), scenes (3: 3D space), and objects (3: 3D or 2: 2D projections) Objects can be represented by one or more view(s) (2: 2D space), or by a 3D model (3: 3D space), and their motion can be described by trajectories (3: 2D space + time, or 4: 3D space + time).
-Depending on the type of the objects and their motion, these trajectories can be simpler (e.g rigid objects) or more complex (e.g. articulated motion of a human).
+A common terminology is required when several fields are related to each other under a new perspective\.
+We look at the main concepts involved in representation (and reasoning), discuss the related terms, and indicate their dimensionality in space and time (boldface numbers).
+We deal with images (dimensionality 2: 2D space), image sequences (3: 2D space + time), scenes (3: 3D space), and objects (3: 3D or 2: 2D projections) Objects can be represented by one or more view(s) (2: 2D space), or by a 3D model (3: 3D space), and their motion can be described by trajectories (3: 2D space + time, or 4: 3D space + time).
+Depending on the type of the objects and their motion, these trajectories can be simpler (e.g. rigid objects) or more complex (e.g. articulated motion of a human).
 Furthermore, we might want to represent events, which are characterized by spatial extent (2D or 3D), and occur at a certain instance in time.
 Events have a duration (time interval).

 It turns out, that one case is not well grounded in this terminology: while an image sequence (video 3: 2D space + time) is a common term, we do not have anything comparable for a sequence of scenes.
 How should the successive states of a scene be called?
 In Computer Graphics, there is the term of an animation sequence.
-In this report we will use the term scene sequence for a 4D development of a scene (4: 3D space + time).
+In this paper we will use the term scene sequence for a 4D development of a scene (4: 3D space + time).
 A scene sequence is certainly more than an object trajectory.
-A scene sequence could be represented by a number of independently moving objects (thus resembling a number of simultaneous trajectories), or, depending on the scene representation, it might be represented by a sequence of occupancy grids or graphs (as proposed by [71]).
+A scene sequence could be represented by a number of independently moving objects (thus resembling a number of simultaneous, related or unrelated trajectories), or, depending on the scene representation, it might be represented by a sequence of occupancy grids or graphs (as proposed by [74]).